Samsung’s Galaxy S8 Active ditches the Infinity Display for ruggedness

 How high-tech breast pumps help new mothers reclaim their time

 After weeks and months of leaks, the Galaxy S8 Active hasn’t left much to the imagination.
-We’ve already seen the phone from virtually every angle and got a sneak peak of a prematurely launched carrier page last week, to boot.
+We’ve already seen the phone from virtually every angle and got a sneak peek of a prematurely launched carrier page last week, to boot.
 The only thing left was for Samsung to officially make the thing official.

-The company’s doing just tht this morning, a day before the rugged handset goes up for pre-order through AT&T here in the States.
+The company’s doing just that this morning, a day before the rugged handset goes up for pre-order through AT&T here in the States.
 For the time being, it’s a carrier exclusive — the sort of thing you can still get away with on a fairly niche device.
 It’s a quiet sort of launch a couple of weeks ahead of the expected Galaxy Note 8 announcement.

 No surprise, Samsung had to ditch the S8’s most iconic feature, the Infinity Display, in order to make the Active sufficiently rugged.
 Even with Gorilla Glass on both sides, the edge-to-edge glass makes the company’s flagship extremely vulnerable to drops, to which plenty of YouTube videos can attest.